 Steve Fischer is the Executive Director on the New England Independent Booksellers Association.
 NEIBA’s mission is to further the success of professional independent booksellers in New England to foster a vital and supportive bookselling community.

-George Gibson is the Publishing Director of Bloomsbury USA and is responsible for the acquisition and publication of all books in the adult division of Bloomsbury USA, as well as being a working editor.
+George Gibson joined Grove Atlantic as the Executive Editor in January 2017.
+Gibson was at Bloomsbury for 23 years where he edited and/or published a number of acclaimed works of nonfiction, including Dava Sobel’s Longitude and Galileo’s Daughter, Mark Kurlansky’s Salt, and Carol Anderson’s White Rage: The Unspoken Truth of Our Racial Divide.
 Gibson began his career in the book business in 1972 as a clerk at The Old Corner Bookstore in Boston, which was then the oldest continuously running bookstore in America.

 Author Tony Horwitz began his career as a newspaper reporter in Indiana, later working as a foreign correspondent and winning a Pulitzer Prize for national reporting.
 His books include Boom, an ebook about the Keystone pipeline, Midnight Rising, Confederates in the Attic, Blue Latitudes, Baghdad Without a Map, and A Voyage Long and Strange.

 An award winning journalist, Hunter-Gault was CNN’s Johannesburg bureau chief and correspondent, National Public Radio’s chief correspondent in Africa, and PBS NewsHour’s national correspondent.
 She is the author of four books, including In My Place, the memoir of her historic role as one of two African-American students who desegregated the University of Georgia.